tsdiokno/crowd-q/README.md

 - **Real-Time Queue Updates**: The queue refreshes every 30 seconds automatically, or you can manually refresh it to see updates on-demand.
 - **Password Protection**: Playback controls and are protected by a host-defined password to maintain centralized control.
 - **Lightweight Design**: Simple UI, no unnecessary bloat.
+- **Video Information**: Thumbnails are displayed automatically, and video titles are shown when a YouTube Data API key is configured.

 ---